Military history of Scotland: Royal Naval

 Between 1960 and 1991, the Holy Loch was a base for the US Navy's fleet of Polaris-armed ballistic missile submarines.
 Today, HM Naval Base Clyde, 25 mi west of Glasgow, is the base for the four Trident-armed ballistic missile submarines which are armed with approximately 200 Trident nuclear warheads.
 Since the decommissioning of free-falling bombs in 1998, the Trident SLBM system is the UK's only nuclear deterrent.
 HMS Caledonia at Rosyth in Fife is the support base for navy operations in Scotland and also serves as the Naval Regional Office (NRO Scotland and Northern Ireland).
 The Royal Navy's LR5 and Submarine Rescue Service is based in Renfrew, near Glasgow.
 The Royal Navy's submarine nuclear reactor development establishment, is at Vulcan NTRE, adjacent to Dounreay, which was the site of the UK's fast breeder nuclear reactor programme.
 RM Condor at Arbroath, Angus is home to 45 Commando, Royal Marines, part of 3 Commando Brigade.
 Also, the Fleet Protection Group Royal Marines is based at HMNB Clyde.

 Since 1999, the Scottish Government has had devolved responsibility over fisheries protection duties in Scotland's exclusive economic zone, carried out by the Scottish Fisheries Protection Agency, which consists of a fleet of four offshore patrol vessels and two Cessna 406 maritime patrol aircraft.

 Royal Air Force

 A single front-line Royal Air Force station is in Scotland.
 RAF Lossiemouth, in Moray, is the RAF's northern QRA(I) base, supported by four squadrons of Typhoons.

-Military Training Areas
+Military training areas

 The only open air live depleted uranium weapons test range in the British Isles is near Dundrennan.
 As a result, over 7000 weakly radioactive munitions lie on the seabed of the Solway Firth.
 In 2007, the MoD land holdings in Scotland (owned, leased or with legal rights) was 1,153 km^{2} representing 31.5% of the MoD's British estate.
 Prominent Training Areas include Garelochhead, Cape Wrath, Barry Buddon, The Army Selection and Development Center in Penicuik, and Castlelaw in the Pentland Hills.